 First- Year Boards of Examiners for each of the three Faculties concerned are composed largely of academic members of the relevant Faculty’s Undergraduate Studies Committee, suitably augmented.
 The constitutions are set out in Regulation 9.1 governing Boards of Examiners for First Degrees.

 When do First- Year Boards of Examiners meet?

-The dates of meetings of these Boards are published annually in the Committee Timetable and typically take place in week 10 of the Summer Term.
+The dates of meetings of these Boards are published annually in the Committee Timetable.
 It is usual for only a few days at most to elapse between departmental first -year examiners' meetings and these Faculty-level Board meetings.
 The Boards are chaired by an academic member of staff from the Faculty and serviced by a team of administrators who may be based in departments in the faculty or in the central administration - contact details are available on the home page.

 What are Faculty Secretariats?